Anchorage Maritime Law Attorney

 If you were injured onboard a ship or lost a loved one who was working on an unseaworthy vessel, it is crucial that you discuss your legal rights and options with a qualified Anchorage maritime law attorney.
 These are highly complex cases, and not every law firm has the resources, experience, and legal knowledge to effectively pursue your claim.

-At Banker Law Group, we have over 15 years of legal experience, including firsthand experience with complex maritime law cases.
+At Banker Law Group, we have 20 years of legal experience, including firsthand experience with complex maritime law cases.
 Our team can assist you with every aspect of the insurance claim process and is prepared to be the tireless advocate you and your family deserve.

 Anthony and his team are some of the best you'll find.
 Highly recommend.- Caleb